Ryan Coisson: Building Wealth and Managing Risk

 50:40.19 – Ryan Coisson

 Things and all of that are fantastic like I love to dream.
-But I Also like to be very grateful for what I’ve already done and I I think and and again I don’t know exactly where this stems from but for me when I was spending a lot of time with maybe only entrepreneurs I started to minimize.
-A lot of what I had done and felt bad about the fact that I didn’t want to really be pushing as hard moving forward and that put me in sort of a negative mental space and sort of a somewhat of a downward spiral that was honestly.
-Quite challenging to get out of mentally for me, um, by putting my energies into spending time with people that are more maybe within my hobby range whether it’s you know Golf Disc Golf hiking Rock Climbing.
-You know, just adventures.
-I’m a big I Love to Cook.
-Um.
-You know all these things I found that when you’re doing something like that you know take rock climbing.
+But I also like to be very grateful for what I’ve already done, and I think and again I don’t know exactly where this stems, from but for me when I was spending a lot of time with maybe only entrepreneurs, I started to minimize a lot of what I had done, and felt bad about the fact that I didn’t want to really be pushing as hard moving forward and that put me in sort of a negative mental space and sort of a downward spiral that was honestly quite challenging to get out of mentally for me, by putting my energies into spending time with people that are maybe within my hobby range.
+Whether it’s golf, disco, hiking, rock climbing, just adventures.
+I love to cook.
+All these things I found that when you’re doing something like rock climbing.
 For example, if I’m rock climbing with friends of mine.
-Ah I’m not thinking about anything else right?
-I’m not sitting there wondering like oh like how is that company doing or something like that I’m very dialed in and focused on that.
-And so um, getting out with those types of friends have been incredibly valuable cultivating that making specific trips and destinations um to do those types of things.
-Um, I really enjoy photography.
-Um, one of the things I love about photography is the fact that it forches.
+I’m not thinking about anything else right?
+I’m not sitting there wondering like, how is that company doing?
+Or something like that.
+I’m very dialed in and focused on that.
+And so getting out with those types of friends have been incredibly valuable cultivating that making specific trips and destinations to do those types of things.
+I really enjoy photography.
+One of the things I love about photography is the fact that it forces patience.

 52:16.21 – Ryan Coisson